5 Common Mistakes of First-Time Homebuyers – and How to Avoid Them

 Gather information on local taxes, get quotes on insurance and closing costs, and create a realistic budget for home goods and maintenance needs.

 Mistake #3: Compromising on the important things

 First-time buyers frequently fall into the trap of insisting on having everything or letting rather trivial wish-list items derail an otherwise promising deal.
 It’s important to know what really matters and the true non-negotiables.

 Compromise is commonplace in homebuying, so create a list of wants and needs and prioritize accordingly.
 Then, honor that list while exploring homes.

 Some rookie homebuyers are so focused on the present that they overlook the future.
 While no one has a crystal ball, some educated assumptions can inform home choice.
 Perhaps a potential in-law situation makes a first-floor suite attractive.
 With the potential of kids looming in the near future, schools gain added importance.

-- Avoid it: Consider where you might be in 5-10 years and make thoughtful, forward-thinking decisions about your home choice.
+Consider where you might be in 5-10 years and make thoughtful, forward-thinking decisions about your home choice.
 Also, research the community and town to understand what’s in the pipeline.
 Are town leaders contemplating a new school?
 Is a sprawling apartment complex in the works for that nearby vacant field?

 Mistake #5: Thinking a new home is beyond your reach

 The real estate market is full of options and first-time homebuyers frequently think they’re confined to the resale market.
 While existing properties might carry a lower price tag, potential renovations, repairs, and maintenance can consume one’s finances.